Will hold our heads high says Rajnath amidst overwhelming support in RS on India-China issue

 India has made counter deployments.
 We will succeed against China, he further added.

 We have increased our budget for border infrastructure.
 It has given better connectivity to the locals and also logistic support for our armed forces.
-What ever the difficulty is, we will not step back says Rajnath Singh.
+Whatever the difficulty is, we will not step back says Rajnath Singh.

 We will hold our heads high, the defence minister said while adding that he lauds the bravery of the armed forces.
 We are facing a crisis in Eastern Ladakh.
 However I am sure that we will overcome this.
 Let everyone know that our soldiers are standing strong at the border, Singh also said.